Naereen/web-sphinx/bin.en.rst

 This page explains how to use **some** of the scripts published in the folder `<bin/>`_, it contains a lot of small softwares, scripts and command line tools.
 Most of them have been written by `me <index.html>`_.

+.. todo:: Add explanations about other important scripts.

 .. sidebar:: Go back to the homepage?